 Many homeowners have problems with underground voids or sinkholes in their Florida properties.
 If you are researching foundation repair methods or sinkhole repair methods you have probably come across the terms “grouting” and “underpinning,” both common methods of foundation stabilization.
 You may be asking yourself which solution to choose.
 The team at Foundation Professionals of Florida offers several solutions to stabilize the foundation of your home and fix sinkholes.
 Call us now and we will help determine the right repair method for your home.

 One of the most common and most effective ways to stabilize soil and repair a sinkhole is a process called grouting.
 This process is used to fill the void and prevent it from collapsing further by stabilizing the soil.
-There are two types of grouting: chemical grouting, and cement grouting.
+There are two types of grouting: chemical grouting and cement grouting.

 Installing one or more foundation piers beneath your foundation can solve several foundation problems and will prevent further foundation failure.
 Although it does not repair the actual sinkhole, it can be a suitable solution for many Florida homeowners.
 The advantages of underpinning include:

 Depending on the severity and nature of your issue, professionals may suggest both of the solutions listed above to stabilize your home and fill in sinkholes or underground voids.
-In many cases, however, either grouting or underpinning will get the job done.
+In most cases, either grouting or underpinning will get the job done.
 However severe your issue, contact the experts at Foundation Professionals of Florida for your next step.